skybrush-io/faq/wiki/Building-custom-drones.md

 ## What kinds of light fixtures does Skybrush firmware support?

+Drone show drones typically use multiple RGB or RGBW LEDs.
+They are driven by the firmware via PWM or I2C outputs.

 ## Is it possible to use the I2C bus of the flight controller to control the LEDs on my drone?